larsbrinkhoff/fearless-git/README.md

 I recommend never adding any commits to the master branch.
 Always make a new branch for new features or bug fixes.

-Before you make a new branch, it's a good idea to upcdate your repository from upstream.
+Before you make a new branch, it's a good idea to update your repository from upstream.
 Do a `git fetch` to bring in new commits, check out your local master branch, and the `git merge --ff-only origin/master`.